 Recommended by: Roshni, The Wanderlust Within

-The small chocolate-box village of Castleton is one of the best places to visit in the Midlands.
-Situated in Hope Valley in Derbyshire, this quaint spot is a favourite for walks in the Peak District as it is home to Mam Tor and Winnats Pass, two popular hikes in the area.
+The small chocolate-box village of Castleton is a must-visit in the Midlands.
+Situated in Hope Valley in Derbyshire, this quaint spot is a favourite for walks in the Peak District.
+Mam Tor and Winnats Pass are two popular hikes in the area.

 Bakewell